 But, through your about page, show that you genuinely value your community.
 How?
 Look at Amber Fillerup Clark in today’s about me page examples.

 By showcasing your expertise, awards, or honorable mentions on your about page, prove that you’re a credible person.
 Even if you have zero expertise over the topic you’re blogging about, show that you’re learning through books, courses, YouTube, or experimenting yourself.
+As you explore different about me examples for website, you'll see that authenticity always stands out.

 You simply need to prove that what you’re talking about, you’re deeply interested in, and they can trust your information.

 You never know where your business comes from.
-If you’re a master at some skill, sell yourself on your about page.
+If you’re a master at some skill, sell yourself on your about me page.
 Tell that you’re open to offer your services.

 If a potential client lands on your about page, and if they need help, they’ll surely contact you.
 Later, you can turn them into permanent clients to sustain a good side income.